 Numbers Reasons for recall

-Voluntary recalls Not / unnliaahla
+Voluntary recalls Not A ppliachla

-Forced recalls NOT F Not Applicable
+Forced recalls NOL A pplicable

 5. Does the entity have a framework/ policy on cyber security and risks related to data privacy?
 (Yes/No) If available, provide a web-link of the policy.